Columbia Zone

 John Day Pool (Columbia River above John Day Dam and John Day Arm):

-Weekly checking showed no catch for two boats (three anglers).
+Weekly checking showed no catch for one boat (one angler).

 Sturgeon